KOOKIIEStudios/SpiritSuite/SPIRITCOMMANDS.md

 \
 **!stealskilllist**\
 Inherited from Swordie.
 Level: **Tester**
->Steals every skill.
+>Display skill list (containing every stealable-skill) to steal from.
 (Presumably for debug purposes)

 \
 **!np**\